-LOS ANGELES (WPVI) -- The Centers for Disease Control and Prevention is investigating an E. coli outbreak possibly linked to romaine lettuce that has sickened at least 58 people in the U.S. and Canada.
+SAN FRANCISCO (WPVI) -- The Center for Disease Control is investigating an E. coli outbreak in romaine lettuce that has sickened at least 58 people in the U.S. and Canada.

-Seventeen illnesses have been reported in 13 states, including one case in Pennsylvania, the CDC said.
-So far, five people have been hospitalized in the U.S., and one has died.
+People in 13 states, including Pennsylvania, have been infected.
+So far, five people have been hospitalized in the U.S.

 Consumer Reports says people should stop eating romaine lettuce until the cause of the outbreak is identified and the tainted product is removed from store shelves.